 Another important goal is self-acceptance, rather than self-hatred and judging yourself in an excessively harsh way.
 Through therapy, a person with an eating disorder can learn to change their thoughts and behaviors over time.

 Methods Typically Used in Therapy for Eating Disorders

 It’s not uncommon for a therapist who handles eating disorders to push clients.
 You should expect this.
-The pushing will be to challenge you to address the underlying issues of your eating disorder and to deal with it rather than let the negative behaviors continue.
-You should still feel generally comfortable and a certain level of trust with the therapist, but do not be surprised if some of the sessions make you feel out of control or uncomfortable about your ability to succeed.
-Search TherapyTribe, therapist directory for a therapist that specializes in eating disorders.
+The pushing is intended to challenge you to address the underlying issues of your eating disorder and to deal with it rather than let the negative behaviors continue.
+You should still feel comfortable and a certain level of trust with the therapist, but do not be surprised if some of the sessions make you feel anxious or uncomfortable about your ability to succeed.
+Search the TherapyTribe directory for a therapist that specializes in eating disorders.